node-red/cookbook.nodered.org/http/set-query-string.md

 ---
 layout: default
-title: Set the query string of a URL
+title: Set the query string parameters in a URL
 ---

 ### Problem

-You want to set the query string parameters of a URL in a HTTP request.
+You want to set the query string parameters of a URL for an HTTP request.

 ### Solution

-Use the <code class="node">HTTP Request</code> node's support for [mustache]() to substitute query parameter strings in URLs directly.
+Use the <code class="node">HTTP Request</code> node's support for [mustache](http://mustache.github.io/mustache.5.html) to substitute query parameter strings in URLs directly.

 #### Example